mathieu0905/collaborative_software_learning/Clone-detection-BigCloneBench/README.md

 The dataset we use is [BigCloneBench](https://www.cs.usask.ca/faculty/croy/papers/2014/SvajlenkoICSME2014BigERA.pdf) and filtered following the paper [Detecting Code Clones with Graph Neural Network and Flow-Augmented Abstract Syntax Tree](https://arxiv.org/pdf/2002.08653.pdf).

+### Split the dataset
+In this experiment, we will split the dataset into different parts with diffenrent stratagies.
+Change the NUM_CLIENTS in client.py

 ### Data Format

 1. dataset/data.jsonl is stored in jsonlines format.
 Each line in the uncompressed file represents one function.
 One row is illustrated below.